The Birch Trials at Fraunces Tavern

 In 1783, as the Revolutionary War was drawing to a close, a joint British and American Commission met weekly at Fraunces Tavern from April until November.
 The proceedings of the Commission are known as "the Birch Trials" named after Brigadier General Samuel Birch who oversaw the proceedings.
 The Commission reviewed and deliberated upon the eligibility of some Black Loyalists to evacuate with the British Army.
 Testimonies were provided by individuals in person and through documentary evidence to enable the Commissioners to render final decisions.
 Given the facts that the Commissioners met at Fraunces Tavern weekly and had the responsibility "to superintend all embarkation" it is reasonable to conclude that the British and American Commissioners reviewed and compiled the lists of names for inclusion in the Book of Negroes during the course of their weekly sessions at Fraunces Tavern.
 The names would later be inscribed neatly into the final Book of Negroes by staff.

-Visitors to the Exhibition will observe chairs and a table arranged as if waiting for the Commissioners to enter the room and hear cases.
+Visitors to the Exhibition observe chairs and a table arranged as if waiting for the Commissioners to enter the room and hear cases.
 The exhibition also contains reproductions of pages from the Book of Negroes as well as the advertisement in the May 30, 1783 New York Gazette stating that the Commissioners would meet every Wednesday at Fraunces Tavern.
 Recent discoveries featured in this newly expanded exhibition include the identities of two women, Dinah Archey and Judith Jackson, whose fates were undecided by the Commission at their hearings; but who ultimately were recorded in the Book of Negroes as having evacuated New York City on departing ships.

 Lead Sponsor